Wolfda95/MIRP_Benchmark/dataset/README.md

 ```
 The example questions in the fixed prompt are chosen to match the question in the task.
 For example, RQ2 with dot marks: <em>"Is the aorta (red) above the spleen (blue)?</em>

-The code for the inference of the VLMs that contain those fixed prompts are in [inference_scripts](https://github.com/Wolfda95/MIRP-Benchmark/tree/main/inference_scripts).
+The code for the inference of the VLMs that contain those fixed prompts are in `inference_scripts`

 ## Anatomic Structures:
 We extracted the anatomical structures that the questions refer to using the Totalsegmentatior: https://github.com/wasserth/TotalSegmentator